How to Choose a Legal Guardian for Your Kids - Baby Chick

 As an attorney and a widow, I have a unique understanding of how important it is to choose a legal guardian for your children.
 After my husband suddenly passed away several years ago, I had to go through the important process of creating my own estate plan, including a will that named a legal guardian, should something happen to me.
 The last thing I wanted my children to suffer was a long, drawn-out court proceeding to determine whom they would be raised by if I couldn’t do it myself.

-After writing my estate plan, I had an enormous sense of relief and peace that I had done all I could to for my kids, no matter what the future held.
-So I decided to create a career of helping other young couples do the same for their families.
-It is such an honor for me to help people ensure the safety and security of their family’s future.
+After writing my estate plan, I felt an enormous sense of relief and peace that I had done all I could for my kids, no matter what the future held.
+So, I decided to create a career in helping other young couples do the same for their families.
+It is such an honor for me to help people ensure the safety and security of their families’ future.

-I can completely understand, however, that for many people, choosing a legal guardian for their kids can be a difficult or uncomfortable decision.
-Therefore, I am sharing some tips for how to choose a legal guardian for your kids.
+I completely understand, however, that choosing a legal guardian for their kids can be a difficult or uncomfortable decision for many people.
+Therefore, I am sharing some tips on how to choose a legal guardian for your kids.
 Hopefully, these suggestions will help make this critical decision a little easier.

 A child’s legal guardian is someone other than the child’s parents that assumes responsibility for the child.1 The guardian takes on the role of a parent by providing the child with day-to-day care.
 The guardian also makes all legal decisions on behalf of the child until the child reaches the age of majority (age 18).
 A court will appoint a legal guardian if the child’s parents did not nominate a guardian in a valid will.